mcornejo/slk-painpills/1.solution-elk/README.md

 }
 ```

+We tested the API by doing two more queries, which are quite similar to the previous json.
-The queries are similar, just modifying the parameters.
-I will skip the json queries, and I will show the graphs and response times for different queries.
+Below are the graphs and response times for the three different queries.

 A monthly count of Hydrocodone during 2007.
 ![Monthy count of HYDROCODONE](images/img1.png "Kibana screenshot")